keplerlab/Interactive/HiringBuddy/README.md

 Hire Buddy - xt_aptitude : moved to internal repo : https://us.tools.sapient.com/stash/projects/XTI/repos/xt_aptitude/browse
-will update here a stub once the app is fully built.
+Moved to internal repo.
+Will update here a stub once the app is fully built.
 The open sourced app will not have references to sapient internal information / architecture.
 =======

 Set of tools that will help automae the laborious processes involved in hiring.
 The suite will include tools for Interviewees, Interviewers and HR coordinators.